 - Middle East and Africa

 Open to all successful international MBA applicants, achieving a minimum GMAT score of 600 or above.
-Please note the GMAT deadline is 12 February 2018.
+Please note that the GMAT deadline for Indian and other region applicants is Sunday 31st May 2020.

 Dual passport holders may apply (i.e. US/ Irish passport)

-- In order to be eligible to be considered for these scholarships, applicants must have ‘Offer’, or ‘Accept’ status associated with their application by 12 February 2018;
+- In order to be eligible to be considered for these scholarships, applicants must have ‘Offer’, or ‘Accept’ status associated with their GMAT application deadline Sunday 31st May 2020.

 - Only complete applications received before the scholarship deadline will be considered;